-The Omani banking sector has become increasingly competitive, driven by factors such as an increase in the number of financial institutions, including foreign financial institutions, operating or investing in the country.
-Increasing investment in the sector by Omani financial institutions other than banks (such as trade finance companies), as well as non- Omani financial institutions (particularly with respect to large scale financing, such as project finance), has facilitated the use of a wider range of financing sources by corporate customers (such as bond and share issuances) and increased the range and technological sophistication of products and services being offered to both the corporate and retail banking markets in Oman.
+The Omani banking sector has become increasingly competitive.
+Increasing investment in the sector by Omani financial institutions other than banks (such as trade finance companies), as well as non-Omani financial institutions (particularly with respect to large scale financing, such as project finance), has facilitated the use of a wider range of financing sources by corporate customers (such as bond and share issuances) and increased the range and technological sophistication of products and services being offered to both the corporate and retail banking markets in Oman.
 Although the Bank offers a wide range of financing and continues to focus on enhancing its product and service offerings, furthering the quality of its customer service and improving its delivery channels, the Bank cannot be certain that its customers will not choose to transfer some or all of their business to its competitors or seek alternative sources of financing from those competitors.
 Such choices could have a material adverse effect on the Bank's business.